Reusable nappies – The best tips before buying

 Check out our guide to reusable nappies to understand each type of cloth nappy – not only the mechanisms, but also the pros and cons of each one, to understand which one is best suited to your home routine, budget and child age.

-2. Read online reviews, with critical thinking
+2. Check reviews, with critical thinking

 3. Try one before buying lots